 Most paint purchased is used for its intended purpose.
-However, there are times when a consumer must dispose of a portion of leftover product.
+However, there are times when a consumer must dispose of leftover product.
 To fund the recycling activities of the Paint Stewardship Program, the price of each container of paint includes a provision for recycling the paint bought at any of the more than 500 paint retailers in the province.
-As of December 31, 2015, there were 84 brand owners registered with the Paint Stewardship Program.
+As of December 31, 2016, there were 61 brand owners registered with the Paint Stewardship Program.
 The brand owners remit the funds collected for recycling to Product Care based on their product sales volumes.
 Product Care manages the ongoing operations according to the approved business plan.

-Program members reported the sale of 1,886,506 units of program products for an estimated liquid volume sold of 4,674,947 litres of program product.
-The corresponding sales in the 2014 reporting period were 1,745,538 containers and 4,593,235 million litres of program products.
+Program members reported the sale of an estimated liquid volume of 4,654,046 litres of program product.
+The corresponding sales in the 2015 reporting period were 4,674,947 million litres.

-Year Paint Sold (units) Estimated Liquid Volume
+Year Estimated Liquid Volume

-2015 1,886,506 4,674,947
+2016 4,654,046

-2014 1,745,538 4,593,235
+2015 4,674,947

-2013 2,222,231 5,491,670
+2014 4,593,235

-2012 2,023,822 5,212,841
+2013 5,491,670

-2011 1,888,405 5,129,399
+2012 5,212,841